zbioe/imdb/README.md

 ## Output

-Output will be in [jsonlines](http://jsonlines.org) and writed inside a results folder in this path
+Output will be in [jsonlines](http://jsonlines.org) and writed inside a results folder in current path

-You could use:
+for see results, you can use:
 ```sh
 ls results/*.jsonl
 ````
-for see results

 ### Example